mobxjs/mobx-state-tree/docs/async-actions.md

 For more examples, see the [unit tests](https://github.com/mobxjs/mobx-state-tree/blob/master/test/async.ts).

 _Note: for middleware, it is extremely important that `next(action)` is called for asynchronous actions, otherwise the generator will remain in an unfinished state forever_

-## Typescript tips

-When using generators, you will notice that the return type will be inferred incorrectly.
-(Usually: `any`).
-Note that the actual return type from an asynchronous action is `Promise<T>` where `T` is the type returned by the `return` statement(s).
-For more questions or ideas, see also [#273](https://github.com/mobxjs/mobx-state-tree/issue/273)